PythonRSAS/pythonrsas.github.io/_posts/2022-10-26-1-Python-and-the-Office-applications.md

 - [Run VBA code from Python](#run-vba-code-from-python)

 # Introduction
 Most of the corporate office work is still immersed in MS Office: Excel, Outlook emails, PowerPoint and Word documents.
 To reduce Office fatigue, we can use Python.

+Python [standard libary ctypes](https://docs.python.org/3/library/ctypes.html) is a foreign function library.
+It provides C compatible data types, and allows calling functions in DLLs or shared libraries.
+It can be used to wrap these libraries in pure Python.

-The <span class="coding">win32com</span> library enables use and publish our own COM (Component Object Model) objects without having to understand the details of how the object was created or implemented.
+The <span class="coding">win32com</span> library and <span class="coding">pywin32</span> library enable use and publish our own COM (Component Object Model) objects without having to understand the details of how the object was created or implemented.
 In addition to <span class="coding">win32com</span>, the <span class="coding">openpyxl</span> library and <span class="coding">pptx</span>, as their names imply, help us create and modify Excel and PowerPoint files.

 # Excel